ggplot(data=Houses, aes(x=sqft_living, y=price)) +

 \(-1 \leq r \leq 1\), and \(r\) close to \(\pm1\) provides evidence of strong linear relationship, while \(r\) close to 0 suggests linear relationship is weak.

-- \(r\) is only relevant for models with a single quantitative explanatory variable and a quantitative response variable, while \(R^2\) is relevant for any linear model with a quantitative response variable.
+While the correlation coefficient, \(r\) is equal to the square root of \(R^2\) in the simple case of a model with one quantitative explanatory variable and a quantitative response variable, \(R^2\) has much broader application, as \(r\) is defined only for models with one quantitative explanatory variable and a quantitative response, while \(R^2\) is relevant for any linear model with a quantitative response variable.

 2.2.5 Variability Explained by Waterfront Model